merenlab/anvio/anvio/docs/programs/anvi-setup-kegg-data.md

 anvi-setup-kegg-data --download-from-kegg
 {{ codestop }}

+Please note that this will download all the KEGG data (ie, `--mode all` is the default).
+If you want to independently download individual KEGG datasets, you should pick one of the other modes (the `--download-from-kegg` flag is implicitly turned on in these modes).

 ### How does it work?

 KOfam profiles are downloadable from KEGG's [FTP site](ftp://ftp.genome.jp/pub/db/kofam/) and all other KEGG data is accessible as flat text files through their [API](https://www.kegg.jp/kegg/rest/keggapi.html).
 When you run this program it will first get all the files that it needs from these sources, and then it will process them by doing the following: